jrflga/deckard-rs/README.md

-# replicant-rs
+# deckard-rs

-replicant-rs is a robust CLI tool designed for copying databases between environments.
+deckard-rs is a robust CLI tool designed for copying databases between environments.
 It offers flexibility in data selection, scheduling, and ensures data integrity during the copy process.

 ## Features